 The Joint Commission

-If Medicare is paying your health care bills, and you are an inpatient and believe you are being discharged prematurely, you may contact:
+If you are on Medicare and believe you are being discharged from the hospital too early, you may contact:

 Sanford Patient Responsibilities

 As a Patient, You have the Responsibility To:

 - Give correct and up-to-date information regarding your health.

 - Tell us about any changes in how you feel.

 - Ask questions until you clearly understand your health and treatment.